XaRex1337/lovemachine_css/README.md

 # some cool features
 * aimbot through mouse for SMAC (for rage too, but needs a little rework (like cvars))
-* legit backtrack (needs a little rework (209 in backtrack.h "0.2f" i think) to get more than 10 ticks adequately) with bt chams/dots
+* legit backtrack (needs a little rework to get more than 10 ticks adequately) with bt chams/dots
 * knifebot with legit backtrack for knife
 * aimbot through viewangles with little bypass for SMAC (cmd->mousedx/y)
 * self-written menu with console (system allows you to easy add new variables)